 - Monty Python's Flying Circus often portrayed "loonies" as being whacked-out and acting in a completely random and bizarre manner.
 From YouTube:

 - In the finale of Blackadder Goes Forth, Blackadder decides that he can do a convincing impression of insanity by putting underpants on his head, sticking pencils up his nose and saying "wibble."
 However, Melchett stated he shot an entire platoon attempting the same stunt.

 - Married... with Children: After being bitten by a particularly dangerous insect, Kelly Bundy graduates from her normal blonde ditziness to full-blown loon.
 She's still generally perky and happy, just completely removed from reality.

 - All inhabitants of the Shivering Isles in The Elder Scrolls IV: Oblivion.

 - Some of the characters in Psychonauts, at least on the surface, are like this.
 Fred Bonaparte, a stereotypical Napoleon wannabe, remains like this through most of the game.
 Gloria van Gouton starts out like this, but as you see more of her mind, it gets darker, while Edgar Teglee starts out tragic and becomes more silly and pathetic, and while his issues are serious Raz helps him accept that he needs to move on.

-- Half the cast either plays this straight or subverts it, really...
+- Half the cast either play this straight or subverts it, really...

-- Ripper Roo from Crash Bandicoot, complete with straight jacket, while he did go to therapy, and became more sane, he returns to his straightjacket self when he gets in an explosion.
+- Ripper Roo from Crash Bandicoot, complete with a straitjacket, while he did go to therapy, and became more sane, he returns to his straightjacket self when he gets in an explosion.